VishruthBharadwaj/Tweet-Analyze/README.md

 # Script will fetch following details:

-1) name of the user
+1) Name of the user

-2) tweet created date and time
+2) Tweet created date and time

-3) location of user
+3) Location of user

-4) coordinates of user
+4) Coordinates of user

-5) followers count
+5) Followers count

-6) description of user profile
+6) Description of user profile

-7) text tweeted
+7) Text tweeted